sarehsoltani/scGPT-based-Single-Cell-RNA-seq-Immune-Cell-Annotation/README.md

   - **Platelet**
 - Visualized both detailed annotations and grouped categories on UMAP plots.

-Image 2: Annotated UMAP with immune subtypes and categories
+Annotated UMAP with immune subtypes and categories

 <img width="500" height="431" alt="Image" src="https://github.com/user-attachments/assets/a4590525-15ca-4620-a43d-0942895c11be" />
 ---